AI Automation Β· Workflow

 5. Step 5: Log the signal type, source, and enrollment date back to the CRM contact record

-In your workflow connector, add a final step that writes three properties to the CRM contact record: the signal type (job change, LinkedIn engagement, intent, or funding), the signal source tool name, and the enrollment timestamp.
-Use custom contact properties in HubSpot or custom fields in Salesforce or Pipedrive.
-These three fields let you filter your CRM by signal type and pull reply rate data per signal category within your sending platform's analytics.
+Write three properties to the CRM contact record: signal type, source tool name, and enrollment timestamp, using custom fields in HubSpot, Salesforce, or Pipedrive.
+These three fields let you filter by signal category and pull reply rate data per signal type from your sending platform.

 ⚠️